Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Abstract

-Furthermore, we reformulate the sample approximation of the chance SINR constrained JPAC problem as a group sparse minimization problem and then relax it to a second-order cone program (SOCP). {The solution of the SOCP relaxation problem} can be used to check the simultaneous supportability of all links in the network and to guide an iterative link removal procedure (deflation).
-Instead of solving the SOCP with general-purpose solvers {like} CVX, we exploit its special structure and custom-design an efficient algorithm.
-We illustrate the effectiveness and efficiency of the proposed sample approximation-based deflation approaches by using {a} nonrobust counterpart as the benchmark.
+\boldmath {}{Consider the joint power and admission control (JPAC) problem for a multi-user single-input single-output (SISO) interference channel.} {Most existing works on JPAC assume the perfect instantaneous channel state information (CSI).
+In this paper, we consider the JPAC problem with the imperfect CSI, that is, we assume that only the channel distribution information (CDI) is available.
+We formulate the JPAC problem into a chance (probabilistic) constrained program, where each link's SINR outage probability is enforced to be less than or equal to a specified tolerance.
+To circumvent the computational difficulty of the chance SINR constraints, we propose to use the sample (scenario) approximation scheme to convert them into finitely many simple linear constraints.
+Furthermore, we reformulate the sample approximation of the chance SINR constrained JPAC problem as a composite group sparse minimization problem and then approximate it by a second-order cone program (SOCP).
+The solution of the SOCP approximation can be used to check the simultaneous supportability of all links in the network and to guide an iterative link removal procedure ({}{the deflation approach}).
+We exploit the special structure of the SOCP approximation and custom-design an efficient algorithm for solving it.
+Finally, we illustrate the effectiveness and efficiency of the proposed sample approximation-based deflation approaches by simulations.}